How does VCE work in Victoria?

 While it may seem overwhelming, we’ll walk you through how the VCE is structured, how you’re assessed, how your final ATAR is calculated, and why scaling exists.

-📘 Basic Structure: How Does the VCE Work?
+How Does The VCE Work?

-The VCE is made up of four sequential units: Units 1 and 2 (usually completed in Year 11) and Units 3 and 4 (typically completed in Year 12).
 However, some students may accelerate, taking Units 1 and 2 in Year 10 or Units 3 and 4 in Year 11.
 In some cases, students can even complete Units 3 and 4 without having completed Units 1 and 2 — although this depends on the subject and school policy.

 Each subject follows a study design, which outlines the content and Areas of Study.
 Students demonstrate their understanding through: